Closed-loop authentication

-E-mail Authentication
+E-mail authentication

-Closed-loop email authentication is useful for simple i another, as a weak form of identity verification.
+Closed-loop email authentication is useful for simple situations where one party wants to demonstrate control of an email address to another, as a weak form of identity verification.
 It is not a strong form of authentication in the face of host- or network-based attacks (where an imposter, Chuck, is able to intercept Bob's email, intercepting the nonce and thus masquerading as Bob.)